alex-kalinichenko/alex-kalinichenko/README.md

 ### 👨‍🎓 Education
 - **Postgraduate Diploma in Data Science and Artificial Intelligence**
-- Master’s degree in exploration and production of oil & gas fields, diploma with honours
+- Master’s degree in Developing and Operation of oil & gas fields, diploma with honour (GPA 5.0 out of 5.0)
 - Master’s degree in economics and management, diploma

 ### ⚡ Achievements